suffolklibraries/lgc/content/collections/events/creative-space-02-05.md

     content:
       -
         type: text
-        text: 'Online group workshops to stimulate cognition through simple writing exercises in poetry, short stories, drama and comedy.
-Suitable for complete novices and more experienced writers, the focus is on fun and word play.'
+        text: 'Online group sessions led by a singing for health specialist, including breath work to address respiratory symptoms and ease anxiety.
+Did you know that singing regularly can also boost your immune system and provide enjoyable cardio exercise?'
   -
     type: paragraph
     content: